kushaldas/pym/docs/click.rst

 Click has many other useful features, like *yes parameter*, *file path input*.
-I am not going to write about all of those here, but you can always from the `upstream documentation <http://click.pocoo.org/>`_.
+I am not going to write about all of those here, but you can always read it from the `upstream documentation <http://click.pocoo.org/>`_.